 The Company includes credit card receivables due from certain of its credit card processors in its cash and cash equivalents as the cash proceeds are received within two to five days.

 The Company maintains certain cash balances at several institutions located in the United States, Hong Kong and elsewhere which at times may exceed insured limits.
-The Company has not experienced any losses in such accounts and believes it is not exposed to any significant credit risk.
+The Company has not experienced any losses in such accounts.

 Restricted Cash